uspki/policies/certificate-policy.md

 All Organization Validation certificates issued under this Certificate Policy shall include Subject Identity Information of Common Name, countryName, Organization and State and shall not include any other Subject Identity Information.
 If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and Organization and State, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements Section 3.2.2.1.

 #### 3.2.2.1 Identity (REWRITE)
-Any Organization Validation certificates issued under this Certificate Policy are for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. Government as the subject.
+U.S. Government entities are in the jurisdiction of the U.S. Government.
+All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America.
+Any Organization Validation certificate issued under this Certificate Policy is for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. Government as the subject.

-If the Subject Identity Information is to include the name of the organization (o=U.S. Government), the CA shall verify the identity and address of the organization and that the address is the Applicant's address of existence or operation.
-Asserting U.S. Government as the organization shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:
+For Organization Validation certificates, the CA shall verify that the Applicant is under authority of one of the three branches of the U.S. Government, and information shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:

-1. A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
-2. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars;
+1. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars;
-3. An Attestation Letter.
+2. An Attestation Letter.

-The CA may use the same documentation or communication described in 1 through 3 above to verify both the Applicant's identity and address.
+The CA may use the same documentation or communication described above to verify both the Applicant's identity as part of the U.S. Government (o=U.S. Government) and assert the State as District of Columbia.

-_Practice Note:_ U.S. Government entities are in the jurisdiction of the U.S. Government.
-Verification of the domain to be part of the U.S. Government as the top level organization (o=U.S. Government) should suffice to assert the U.S. Government primary headquarter locations for address.
-This Certificate Policy relies upon the establishment of three branches of the U.S. Government as defined in the U.S. Constitution.
-All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America. _End Practice Note_

 #### 3.2.2.2 Doing Business As (DBA) and/or Tradename
 Subject Identity Information shall not include a DBA or tradename.